 Whether you are an unfortunate Comcast victim, er… customer or not, this post should still be of interest, because Comcast isn’t the only ISP with a history of erroneous modem rental fees.

 In the past, I have provided guidance on how to replace a Comcast modem with your own, which is the best way to get rid of your Comcast modem rental fee.
 If you haven’t yet done this with Comcast (or your ISP), don’t hesitate.
-Comcast raised modem rental fees to $10 per month ($120) per year in late 2014, which means we’re about due for another modem rental fee increase sometime soon.
+Comcast raised modem rental fees to $11 per month ($132) per year in early 2018, which means we’re about due for another modem rental fee increase sometime soon.
 Comcast is already making an estimated $1B+ per year from these fees – don’t be a victim that adds to that ridiculous number.

 Additionally, I recently discovered, that Comcast is using your leased modem as a public wifi hotspot (at your expense)!
 Here is how to opt out of Comcast using your modem as a public wifi hotspot.

-Replacing a Comcast owned and leased modem with your own is incredibly easy (check my link above for instructions), and will save you $120 per year.
-Not to mention, it is immensely satisfying to deny Comcast that extra $120 per year.
+Replacing a Comcast owned and leased modem with your own is incredibly easy (I bought an Arris DOCSIS 3.0 SB6190 cable modem (you may also want to check out the Motorola MBB7420 model) and paired it with the TP-Link Wireless-N router), and will save you $132 per year.
+Not to mention, it is immensely satisfying to deny Comcast that extra $132 per year.
 Doing so requires a relatively small up-front investment and minimal technology know-how.
 And getting rid of one less fee gives you more leverage to negotiate your Comcast bill lower in other areas.

 However, even if you’ve made the wise move to your own modem to avoid Comcast’s sting, it turns out Comcast might make a sneak attack on you anyways.